Kyoto: The Locals

 “Nostalgia! who else is a 14000 BC kid and remember this masterpiece?”

 Today, we go hiking to the Takao area in North Kyoto.
 The roads remind me of Bogor without traffic on Sunday.
-The atmosphere is pretty calm, I encounter only a few foreigners along the way.
-We pass some beautiful temples as we walk higher – a temple with a giant bell called Saimyoji, a temple surrounded by the oldest plantation tea in Japan called Kozanji, and a small temple on the riverside which I forget the name – instead of feeling boredom, this time I’m quite enjoying visiting temples
+The atmosphere is pretty calm, and I encounter only a few foreigners along the way.
+We pass some beautiful temples as we walk higher – a temple with a giant bell called Saimyoji, a temple surrounded by the oldest tea plantation in Japan called Kozanji, and a small temple on the riverside whose name I forget – instead of feeling boredom, this time I’m quite enjoying visiting temples